 - Tracking responses from recruited affiliates

-– Sending out follow up emails to all recruits
+- Sending out follow up emails to those who haven’t replied

 One part of an affiliate manager’s daily tasks that may get overlooked is compliance review.
 What do I mean by compliance review?
 A couple of things: